 Ijaz-ul-Hassan was born in 1940.
 His early education culminated in a period of tenure at Aitchison College followed by a stint at Saint Martin’s School of Art, London.
 As a mature student, Hassan enrolled at Government College, Lahore, reading English Literature, before transferring in 1964 to St John’s College, Cambridge.

 Now known simply as Mian – even to family and friends – he is an internationally acclaimed artist working at the height of his powers to give visual embodiment to a lifetime’s observations and perceptions about the human condition.
 The interview below is the result of a sporadic interaction I have maintained with him over the years, which warmed up into a period of considerable activity when sections of our dialogue were scheduled to be published in ANP (Art Now Pakistan).
-He has lived in Lahore since years, single-mindedly painting in his studio, and grappling with what may be called his ‘old age’ style.
-He has grown hair, which is now grey, and he looks like an Old Testament prophet.
+He has lived in Lahore for years, single-mindedly painting in his studio, and grappling with what may be called his ‘old age’ style.
+He now has grey hair and he looks like an Old Testament prophet.
 Periodically he releases a stream of paintings like sparks, and then retires into political activism.
 Excerpts:

 People often accuse potters of making the same pots repetitively whereas each pot is a unique pot.
 Potters are limited because they work on utilitarian forms whereas painters have a relatively greater freedom of dealing with imagination, ideas and aesthetics, which are far more subjective.
 Moods and feelings, sentiments and emotions, and states of mind are best expressed through work, and cannot be clearly defined by words.
 Work emphasises particular moments, whether they are momentary feelings or moments of intellectual concern.